Frequently Asked Questions

 How many offers for Rent-Geared-To-Income housing do I get?

-You are allowed a maximum of 3 housing offers.
-The offers will be based on your building selections.
-If you refuse your 3rd and final offer, your file will be cancelled.
+You are allowed 1 housing offer.
+The offer will be based on your building selections.
+If you refuse your one offer, your file will be cancelled.
 If you are still interested in Rent-Geared-To-Income housing, you will have to reapply with a new application date.
 So, be sure to only choose locations you really want.

 What are Non-Profits?